aeternity/protocol/channels/virtual-state-channels.md

 #### Object updates

-The Virtual State Channel object is persisted in the state of the corresponding on-chain State Channels and can be updated by providing off-chain transactions that belong to the Virtual State Channel.
+The Virtual State Channel object is persisted in the state of the corresponding parent State Channels and can be updated by providing off-chain transactions that belong to the Virtual State Channel.
 Similar rules apply as with on-chain State Channels: newer state replaces old one.
 Off-chain updates contain a number `round` describing the point of time when the update had been made.
 Since it is ever-incrementing, two off-chain updates can be compared.
 If two share the same `round` and one is co-authenticated and the other had been produced by some unilateral action, the former takes precedence over the latter.

-Virtual State Channel participants create and co-authenticate desired updates and provide them to the intermediary in the respective on-chain State Channels.
+Virtual State Channel participants create and co-authenticate desired updates and provide them to the intermediary in the respective parent State Channels.
 In order for them to be applied there, the intermediary must also agree that those are valid updates.
 If the intermediary refuses to cooperate, most of those can be forcfully progressed on-chain.
 All of those will be explained in detail.

 A special case arises when both Virtual State Channel participants agree on an off-chain update and one of them provides it to the intermediary while the